SimonZeng7108/simonzeng7108.github.io/_posts/2023-02-08-how_to_make_web_like_this.md

 gem install jekyll bundler
 ```

-If installed successfully, type following commands either in Windows or Linux shell should shall the version of the packages:
+If installed successfully, type following commands either in Windows or Linux shell should show the version of the packages:
 ```bash
 ruby -v
 gem -v